THE EAST COAST SERPENTINE BARRENS

 Interested in the connection between climate and serpentine vegetation?

-Click here for recent literature review
+Click here for recent literature review. (external link)

 EARLY HUMAN IMPACT